-As you develop your design keep in mind high-quality PNG files with a transparent background (see example below) are the preferred design file type when using the Teespring Designer.
-Also, if you add a design on the front and back of the products this will increase their base cost; to minimize base cost and maximize profit keep your design on one side of the products only.
+Front/back design placement: if you add a design on the front and back of apparel this will increase the item’s base cost—to minimize base cost and maximize profit you may want to keep your design on one side of the products only.

-If your image doesn’t meet the minimum DPI requirement, we prevent you from continuing to Step 2 in the Composer.
+If your image doesn’t meet the minimum quality requirement, we prevent you from continuing to Step 2 in the Launcher.
 There are 2 things you can do:

-- You can resize your image (smaller) until it hits the minimum DPI threshold
+- You can resize your image (smaller) until it hits the minimum quality threshold

 - You can upload a higher resolution image

-My design file is too big when I try to meet the minimum DPI requirement…
+My design file is too big when I try to meet the minimum print quality requirement…

-If you’re having trouble staying under the 10MB limit and meeting the DPI requirements in the Teespring Designer there are a few things you can try:
+If you’re having trouble staying under the 50MB limit and meeting the quality requirements (DPI) in the Teespring Launcher there are a few things you can try: